 We've produced a lot of courses.
 Hundreds.
 They've generated 10s of millions of dollars in revenue and helped hundreds of thousands of learners level-up as web developers.
 From the beginning we've focused on quality and being consistent, and to do that it's important to have a process.

-Not too much, not too little.
+Not to much, not to little.
 Just enough process to get everybody on the same page and speaking the same "language".

 Our process has 4 distinct phases: